rungsini/rungsini-portfolio/README.md

 # [Project 1: Models for the number of cases with Dengue Hemorrhagic Fever]

-*This project was conducted as part of my bachelor's research paper, wherein I developed a predictive model to estimate the number of cases of dengue hemorrhagic fever (DHF).
-The primary objective of this study was to identify an appropriate model that could accurately forecast the incidence of DHF patients in various provinces across Thailand.*
+This project, conducted as part of my bachelor's research paper, aimed to achieve the following objectives:
+1. To examine appropriate models for estimating the prevalence of Dengue Hemorrhagic Fever (DHF) among patients in different regions of Thailand.
+2. To explore the factors associated with the incidence of Dengue Hemorrhagic Fever (DHF).
+3. To present the findings using visually engaging and informative graphs.

 **Data Sources:**
-*This research study is a retrospective descriptive study, conducted through a review of historical data.*
+*This project is a retrospective descriptive study, conducted through a review of historical data.*
 - The dengue cases were obtained from the Disease Control Office (No. 506) of the Department of Disease Control, comprising a total of 140,256 individuals.
 - Population data was sourced from the National Statistical Office.
 - Geographical information was obtained from the Energy Conservation in the Public Sector project.